MhanojKumar/Airbnb-Data-Analysis/README.md

 <p align="justify">
 Entire NYC Average Room Price Comaprision:
 </b>
-Entire home/apt holds the record of highest price (211.79$) being paid by the customers followed by Private room (89.78$) and Shared room (70.13$) in the whole neighborhoods.<b>Note - Please refer to the picture attached "NYC Average Room Price Comaprision" in the project dashboard for visualization.</b>
+Entire home/apt holds the record of highest price (211.79$) being paid by the customers followed by Private room (89.78$) and Shared room (70.13$) in the whole neighborhoods. <b>Note -</b> Please refer to the picture attached <b>"NYC Average Room Price Comaprision"</b> in the project dashboard for visualization.
 </p>